 Dimension 1.
-Legal protection of employment 20 Dimension 2.
-Safety and working conditions 10 Dimension 3.
-Non-standard employment 20 Dimension 4.
-Participation in the job market 30 Dimension 5.
+Legal protection of employment

+Dimension 2.
+Safety and working conditions 10

+Dimension 3.
+Non-standard employment 20

+Dimension 4.
+Participation in the job market

+Dimension 5.
 Life-long learning 20

-Legal protection of Employment contracts for a fixed period 50 employment People with 12 months of work experience or less (aged 25 or over) 50 Safety and Accidents resulting in absences of more than 4 days 50 working conditions Fatal accidents 50 Non-standard Part-time employment (as a percentage of total employment) 50 employment Precarious employment 50 Dantisis ation in Total employment rate (20-64 years) 20 Participation in the job market Employment rate of women (20-64 years) 40 the job market Employment rate of persons aged 55-64) 40 Life-long learning Participation rate in education and training in the 4 weeks preceding the survey 100
+Legal protection of employment Employment contracts for a fixed period 50 People with 12 months of work experience or less (aged 25 or over) 50 Safety and wor- Accidents resulting in absences of more than 4 days 50 king conditions Fatal accidents 50 Non-standard Part-time employment (as a percentage of total employment) 50 employment Precarious employment 50 Total employment rate (20-64 years) 20 Participation in the job market Employment rate of women (20-64 years) 40 , Employment rate of persons aged 55-64) 40 Life-long learning Participation rate in education and training in the 4 weeks preceding the survey 100